monalisasahoo19/canopy/NOTES.md

 ### Canopy Functional Test - Nightwatch.js

- The following files are the additional added to the project
+ The following files are the additional files included in the project

   * selectors/homePageSelectors
-    + This file contains the mapping for the NightwacthJS which maps to  the page object elements present on homePageObject
+    + This file contains the mappings for the NightwacthJS which maps to  the page object elements present on homePageObject

   * data/expectedHomePage
     + This file contains the test data for better maintainability